 \subsection{Layout Policy}

-For every module, it can be an analytical algorithm or a customized neural network.
-Similarly, for a rule, it can be disassembled to a layout by an analytical algorithm or a neural network.
-As shown in Figure \ref{fig: rule_disassemble}, the rule can be taken apart to a tree structure.
-Inspired by \cite{hu2017learning}, we treat the tree structure as a RPN for convenience.
+For every module, it can be a predefined algorithm or a customized neural network.
+Similarly, the rule parser can also be implemented with a predefined algorithm or a neural network.
+A neural rule parser can reconstruct rules and make rules more flexible than a deterministic algorithm (Table \ref{table: NN replace algorithm} and Table \ref{table: case of seq2seq}).
+As shown in Figure \ref{fig: rule_disassemble}, the layout parser predicts a tree structure for each rule.
+We treat the tree structure as a RPN for convenience.
 Figure \ref{fig: rpn_example} shows a RE example and its linearized RPN sequence, which consists of actions and parameters.
 Then the layout prediction problem turns into a sequence-to-sequence learning problem from REs to modules and their parameters.
 We train a novel seq2seq model to predict RPNs from REs.